 How to Create Sales Goals

-Look at the agendas and needs of the specific direct and indirect stake holders and shareholders in the business
+Look at the agendas and needs of the specific direct and indirect elements that are in the control of the sales rep

 Look at the areas of misaligned goals and seek to gain goal alignment, where there is value.
 Where there is no value or the marginal gain is just that, abandon this goal alignment.